Personalize your DealNews Experience

-Because so many people interested in the NCAA tournament are basketball nuts, they tend to pick their brackets with a certain amount of bias.
+Because so many people interested in the NCAA tournament are basketball nuts, they tend to pick their brackets with a certain amount of bias for their favorite teams.
 "The people who do well, they're not the sports fanatics," Chartier says.
 "The fans tend to overthink it and have attachments to who they think should do well."
 His advice: Make like a mathlete and use statistics to your advantage.

 Just as baseball has the "Moneyball" phenomenon, basketball has its own version of statistical analysis, called APBRmetrics.
-And when it comes to basketball stats, Chartier gives his due to Dean Oliver, who identified four factors that contribute to a basketball team's success: shooting (40%), turnovers (25%), rebounding (20%), and free throws (15%).
+And when it comes to basketball stats, Chartier gives his due to statistician and father of APBRmetrics Dean Oliver, who identified four factors that contribute to a basketball team's success: shooting (40%), turnovers (25%), rebounding (20%), and free throws (15%).

 The exact method Chartier uses for putting together 350 linear equations and 350 unknowns that help him form the ultimate bracket is complex.
 But we believe him when he tells us that these linear systems, when you break them down, "are based on what you learn in middle school.
 There's a lot of math software that does it for you so you don't even have to know how to do it."